-This is exactly what the Bible means when it says, "For the mind that is set on the flesh is hostile to God, for it does not submit to God's law; indeed, it cannot" (Romans 8:7).
+This is exactly what the Bible means when it says "the carnal mind is enmity against God" (Romans 8:7).
 Whether or not you feel warm and fuzzy about God, though He loves you very much, your sin makes you His enemy.